the-ninja-turtles/turtle/project-service/docs/api.md

 <a name="external-sprints-positions">
 ### Reorder Tasks in a Sprint

-Reorder the tasks in the sprintboard by attaching an array of task IDs that represents the tasks' relative ranking.
-Task IDs that do not correspond to tasks in this sprint are ignored.
+Reorder the tasks in the sprintboard by providing the tasks's `id` and the new `index` of the task.
+An `index` of 0 represents highest priority/ordered first.

 - **URL**
   + `/projects/:projectId/sprints/:sprintId/positions`